 Little is known about these animals, but most populations are believed to be in decline due to widespread habitat destruction and poaching.

-In response to these threats, we have launched a multi-landscape camera trapping project, which will better inform our conservation actions and shed light on the secret lives of Borneo's elusive wild cats.
+In response to these threats, we have launched a multi-landscape camera trap project, which will inform conservation actions and shed light on the secret lives of Borneo's beautiful cats.

 Borneo’s rainforests are rich with biodiversity.
 However, the biodiversity is increasingly threatened by habitat loss, environmental degradation and poaching.
 The island’s wild cat species are of particular concern, as they naturally occur at low densities and have received relatively little research or conservation focus to date.

-Founded on more than 10 years of camera trap survey data collected in the Sebangau National Park, we have launched our Cameras for Cats campaign to support the innovative project and remedy this situation.
+Founded on more than 10 years of camera trap survey data collected in the Sebangau National Park, we have launched our Cameras for Cats campaign to help remedy this situation.
 We are proposing a new, visible focus on the conservation of wild cats in Indonesian Borneo, including the island’s largest predator, the Sunda clouded leopard, and the endemic bay cat, which is found nowhere else on Earth.

 4 of the 5 species of wild cat in Borneo are declining due to human activities, putting them at risk of extinction.